henfiber/getdata-project/codebook.md

-SUMMARY
+Summary

-    180 rows (30 Subjects X 6 Activities)
+    180 rows : 30 Subjects X 6 Activities ("long" format)
-    68 columns (Subject, Activity, 66 feature means) Each row represents one observation per activity for 66 feature means For the features only the variables with -mean or -std from the raw data were used in this analysis because I was only interested in the mean and standard deviation of the feature values, and not other various means or standard deviations.
+    68 columns : Subject, Activity and 66 feature means
+    Each row represents one observation per activity for 66 feature means For the features only the variables with -mean or -std from the raw data were used in this analysis because we were only interested in the mean and standard deviation of the feature values, and not other various means or standard deviations.

 Description of variables and units